-You should conduct market research before opening a business, as you must:
+Be sure to conduct market research before opening a business, so that you can:

 - Identify trends that may potentially affect your chosen business’ chance of success.